I talk a lot about how to improve garden health because it’s obviously a vital step for growing nutrient-dense organic food.

 Not a soil test from your local agriculture soil lab, because they’re on a different wavelength than us, coming from a chemical fertilizer mindset.

 And not the cheap home soil test kits that may seem like a bargain – they’re very unreliable, so I never use them myself.

 You need to find a good organic lab and then mail a soil sample to them.

 I use Crop Services International and International Ag Labs, or you can search for one in your state – or you may have to look in a nearby state.

-Even if you’re in Canada I often suggest you ship down to Crop Services International, or I’ve used A&L Labs in a pinch because I know how to interpret their conventional results – I wouldn’t rely on their fertilizing recommendations or those from most other regular labs, but I would for the more organically-minded labs above.
+If you’re in Canada I often suggest A&L Labs because I know how to interpret their conventional results – I wouldn’t rely on their fertilizing recommendations or those from most other regular labs, but I would for the more organically-minded labs above.